Do Go On - 373 - The Star Wars Holiday Special

 Ted gone forth

-one of those
+Is one of those

-fighter pilot guys
+Fighter pilot guys

-in the rebellion
+In the rebellion

-yeah he's got like
+He's got like

-you know like
+You know like wings

-wings coming out of his head
+coming on his head

-So his head can fly?
+So his head can fly

 Yeah, he loves the ejector seat.

-He can fly in space.
+He can find space.

 So that's pretty good.

-All right, Anne, back to you.
+All right, I'll give you.

 I'll give you another name.

 Thank you very much to Mark.
-I'd love to also thank from address unknown,

-can only assume from deep within the fortress of the moles.
+I'd love to also think from address unknown can only assume from deep within the fortress of the moles.

-It's Marlon Cullen.
+It's Marlon Collin.

-Yeah, Marlon Cullen.
+Yeah, Marlon Call.

 What about Bishop Buzzard?